SocialClaw

 The safe mental model looks like this:

-1. The operator creates a SocialClaw workspace.
+The operator creates a SocialClaw workspace and API key.

-4. The agent inspects capabilities, settings, and discovery actions before generating a schedule.
+Check capabilities, settings, and discovery actions first.

-6. The operator or agent inspects the resulting run and post state.
+Review the resulting run and post state.

 This is important because it separates reasoning from execution.